merenlab/anvio/anvio/docs/artifacts/modules-db.md

 ### Other important values in the self table

-The `data_source` key will tell you if the current database was generated from KEGG data using %(anvi-setup-kegg-kofams)s or from user-defined metabolic modules using %(anvi-setup-user-modules)s.
+The `data_source` key will tell you if the current database was generated from KEGG data using %(anvi-setup-kegg-data)s or from user-defined metabolic modules using %(anvi-setup-user-modules)s.

 The `annotation_sources` key will list the functional annotation sources that are required to annotate all enzymes found in the module definitions.